evs-dev/EnderDragonTweaks/README.md

 # Should commands be run when the Dragon is defeated?
 enable-commands: true

+# Should the Dragon's bossbar be customisable?
+enable-bossbar-customisation: false

 # |------------------------|
 # |        Settings        |
 # |------------------------|